fatpo/torBizMysqlDao/README.md

 # torBizMysqlDao
-Business DAO for tornado + mysql, Great productivity gains ...
+Business DAO for tornado + mysql, great productivity gains .
-Mainly used in writing business logic code, CRUD is indeed a large number of duplicate code, it is not pythonic ...
+Mainly used in writing business logic code, CRUD is indeed a large number of duplicate code, it is not pythonic .
 So with the configuration of the program to write a specific business DAO, is pythonic.

 # Simulate the scene
 Suppose there is a module now called: Student, you need to add or delete "Student".
 Database Table:
 ```
 CREATE TABLE `student` (